agvxov/contra/README.md

 # Contra
-> The Contra utility converts the so called "C Style Markup Language" to HTML/XML and back.
+> The Contra utility converts the so called [C Style Markup Language](documentation/csml.5.md) to HTML/XML and back.
-> The primary aim is to maximize both editability and readability by dynamizing the markup representation.

-The Contra utility itself is meant to serve as a backbone for other tools, such as text editor or IDE extensions.

-See `documentation/*` for the exact details or follow this README for a quick-start.
+### Rationale
+Contra removes visual clutter from HTML/XML and makes editing the markup easier, especially for people with a background in C style languages (including Javascript).

+The preference for this kind of syntax can be observed else where too.
+QML and the Groovy XmlTemplateEngine markup syntaxes are similar and served as inspiration for Contra.
+However,
+they require altering your tech stack.
+Contra can be used seamlessly with your web projects, since it can dynamically convert within your editor.

 ### Example